Managing pages

 To use a content template:

-1. In CMS, go to Contents, select the icon next to node of a site/page/page element where you want to create a new page or page element.
+1. In the backoffice, go to Content, select the icon next to node of a site/page/page element where you want to create a new page or page element.

 2. Select the type of a page or page element that you want to create.